 Generate or manipulate IoT datasets to simulate FDIA, providing a testing ground for assessing DL models' resilience.

 Collect or generate datasets representative of real-world IoT sensor data from turbofan engines.
 This dataset has been provided.

+Alternative dataset: health of state monitoring data for battery

 Apply continuous and interim FDIAs to this data, altering readings in a way that mimics potential cyber-attacks.